 See further my page Multiple discrimination.

 A person who stammers is turned down for a job due to stereotyping.
-This may well be direct discrimination, and the job applicant may well have a claim even if her stammer did not meet the requirements of being a ‘disability’ within the Equality Act.
+This may well be direct discrimination, and the job applicant might have a claim even if her stammer did not meet the requirements of being a ‘disability’ within the Equality Act.
 The employer could be liable on the basis that it perceived the applicant to have a disability.

 For more, see Perceived disability.